keyanureeves/OrganicWasteGems/README.md

 #### 1. **Connect Wallet**
 - Click "Connect Wallet" in the sidebar
 - Select MetaMask or WalletConnect
-- Ensure you're on Moonbase Alpha or Sepolia testnet
+- Ensure you're on Moonbase Alpha or Polkadot Asset Hub testnet or the networks are enabled for interactions on the wallet

 #### 2. **Register**
 - Navigate to Dashboard